Learning from Similar Linear Representations: Adaptivity, Minimaxity, and Robustness: Multi-task Learning with Similar Representations

 \begin{assumption} $n \geq C(p+\log T)$ with a sufficiently large constant $C > 0$. \end{assumption}

-Assumptions \ref{asmp: x} and \ref{asmp: n} are standard conditions in literature \citep{du2020few, duan2022adaptive}.
-The second part of Assumption \ref{asmp: theta} related to $\sigma_r(\bB_S^*/\sqrt{|S|})$ is often called the task diversity condition.
-When $\bAks{t}$'s are the same, $\sigma_r(\bB_S^*/\sqrt{|S|}) = \sigma_r(\bm{\Theta}^*_S/\sqrt{|S|})$, where each column of $\bm{\Theta}^*_S$ is a coefficient vector in $\{\bthetak{t}\}_{t \in S}$, which means that the low-dimensional task-specific parameters $\bthetaks{t}$'s are diverse.
-Such a task diversity condition has been adopted in other related literature \citep{chua2021fine, du2020few, duchi2022subspace, tripuraneni2021provable} \footnote{In \cite{duchi2022subspace} and \cite{tripuraneni2021provable}, the lower bound of $\sigma_r(\bB_S^*/\sqrt{|S|})$ is defined as a parameter and appears in the estimation error.
+Assumptions \ref{asmp: x} and \ref{asmp: n} are standard conditions in literature \citep{du2020few, duan2023adaptive}.
+Assumption \ref{asmp: theta} is often called the task diversity condition.
+When $\bAks{t}$'s are the same, $\sigma_r(\bB_S^*/\sqrt{|S|}) = \sigma_r(\bm{\Theta}^*_S/\sqrt{|S|})$, where each column of $\bm{\Theta}^*_S$ is a coefficient vector in $\{\bthetaks{t}\}_{t \in S}$, which means that the low-dimensional task-specific parameters $\bthetaks{t}$'s are diverse.
+Such a task diversity condition has been adopted in other related studies \citep{du2020few, chua2021fine, tripuraneni2021provable, duchi2022subspace} \footnote{In \cite{duchi2022subspace} and \cite{tripuraneni2021provable}, the lower bound of $\sigma_r(\bB_S^*/\sqrt{|S|})$ is defined as a parameter and appears in the estimation error.
 Here we follow \cite{du2020few} and impose an explicit bound on it to obtain a cleaner result, but our analysis can carry over to the analysis where the lower bound of $\sigma_r(\bB_S^*/\sqrt{|S|})$ is denoted as a parameter.}, to obtain a parametric rate which is faster than the rate without this condition \citep{maurer2016benefit}.
-The benefit of this condition is intuitive to understand, because a full exploration of all directions in the subspace is necessary to learn representations well, which is the key in representation MTL and TL.
+The benefit of this condition is intuitive, because a full exploration of all directions in the subspace is necessary to learn representations well, which is the key to representation MTL.

-It is important to note that the presented assumptions are imposed on both the set of outlier tasks $S^c$ and the model parameters.
+It is important to note that the presented assumptions are imposed on both the set of non-outlier tasks $S$ and the model parameters.
 These assumptions are made from the perspective of outlier tasks.
 However, when considering adversarial attacks, we can replace $S$ with the set of all tasks $[T]$ and assume that each task follows the linear model \eqref{eq: linear model}.
 An attacker can then adversarially select a subset $S^c \subseteq [T]$ and distort the data distribution for these tasks.
 For simplicity, we do not distinguish between these two perspectives in the following parts of this paper.

-In the following subsection, we will present an algorithm to achieve our proposed two goals and provide the associated upper bounds of the estimation error.
+In the following subsections, we will present two algorithms, study their properties, and derive a lower bound of the estimation error.